 - (1) Article 1 to Article 14;

 - (2) the Schedules (excluding SOWs);

 - (3) the applicable Change Orders, in reverse chronological order; and

 - (4) each SOW.

-Notwithstanding the foregoing, a SOW or Change Order will override this Agreement to the extent explicitly stated in such SOW or Change Order.
+Notwithstanding the foregoing, a SOW will override this Agreement solely to the extent explicitly stated in such SOW or Change Order.